FOR NEW PARENTS

 Within Scouting, there are several different programs:

 For boys and girls ages 6-10 years old or kindergarten to 5th grade.
 The foundation of Scouting, with extensive family involvement.

-For boys 11-18 years old.
+For youth 11-18 years old.
 Service, community engagement, leadership, and outdoor adventure.

 Co-ed 14-21 years old.
 High adventure outdoor activities and challenging real-world projects.